nsfm/dualsense-ts/README.md

 });
 ```

 After connection it may take a second for these values to populate.
-Please note that the battery level is not a precise reading - it changes in 10% increments and is prone to flip-flopping. `dualsense-ts` makes an attempt to buffer and normalize these values.
+The battery level is not a precise reading - it changes in 10% increments and is prone to flip-flopping. `dualsense-ts` makes an attempt to buffer and normalize these values.

 #### [Rumble](https://nsfm.github.io/dualsense-ts/outputs/rumble)